University to Honor Alumni, Former Tech President at 2006 Reunion

 His legacy to Michigan Tech students is apparent at every class change.
 "He installed efficient, high-rise buildings that helped us keep a compact campus," Blumhardt said.
 "Our students generally have a 10-minute walk between buildings, which is much easier than at most campuses."

 At Michigan Tech, he received the Clair M. Donovan Award for Outstanding Service.
 Among his other honors, Smith is a Fellow of the American Society of Metals, now known as ASM International, and a Fellow for the Metallurgical Society of the American Institute of Mining, Metallurgical and Petroleum Engineers.

-Two Outstanding Service Awards will be given, to Board of Control Member Mike Henricksen, of AuTrain, and Dean Woodbeck, of Hancock.
+Two Outstanding Service Awards will be given, to Board of Trustees Member Mike Henricksen, of AuTrain, and Dean Woodbeck, of Hancock.